 In the outback, temperatures can reach over a staggering 50°C with zero rainfall.

 Leisure & Activities

 Opened in 1973, the Sydney Opera House is a multi-venue performing arts centre with an iconic exterior design.
 Apart from attending one of the many performances, you can also join a back stage tour to see how this magnificent building operates.
 The tour is followed by a full breakfast taken in the exclusive domain of the Green Room.

 The Great Barrier Reef is said to be the largest living thing on the planet.
 Situated off the coast of Queensland in north eastern Australia, its home to countless fish, molluscs, turtles and dolphins as well as over 600 types of hard and soft coral and reefs.
 There are many ways to experience the reef including scuba diving, snorkelling and cruises.

-Ayers Rock or Uluru is one of the most iconic natural sites in Australia.
-It’s a massive 350 m high sandstone monolith situated in the Northern Territory about 463 Km by road south west of Alice Springs.
-As there are no hotels within the surrounding park, tourists usually stay in the small town of Yulara.
-You are allowed to climb the rock as well as explore around the base.
+Ayers Rock or Uluru is one of the most iconic natural sites in Australia; a massive 350 m high sandstone monolith situated in the Northern Territory about 463 km by road south west of Alice Springs.
+This is truly a magical place to visit and one which you absolutely should see if you have the chance.

 Melbourne and Victoria

 From hot air balloon flights to cultural shows, Victoria and Melbourne are fantastic destinations for the discerning traveller.
 Melbourne, with its parks and tree lined boulevards, certainly has the feel of the laid-back Aussie lifestyle.
 There’s plenty of live entertainment...